 Typically, cash transfer programs are instituted within a legal framework with a set of regulatory acts that allow changes over time.
 The legal framework for the SP is a system of laws, rights, legislative, normative and regulatory measures, and courses of action adopted and pursued by a government, and corresponding funding priorities supporting the establishment, development and/or maintenance of a cash transfer.
 Legal and regulatory environment for any social protection program is described in detail in CODI guidance note, including basic legal provisions at the international level.
-By looking at the body of main legal documents, by-laws and regulations and administrative orders governing the implementation of the program one can access to what extent a program is ring-fenced against political interference and its beneficiaries’ entitlements are protected against cuts and discretionary suspension of their rights.
+By looking at the body of main legal documents, by-laws and regulations and administrative orders governing the implementation of the program one can assess to what extent a program is ring-fenced against political interference and its beneficiaries’ entitlements are protected against cuts and discretionary suspension of their rights.
 CODI and SPOTT (see ISPA web site) have developed considerable space to discussion of the legal framework, different stages of institutionalization of SP programs and international experience.
 This section briefly summarizes the discussion of legal provisions from these documents with specific references to cash transfers.

-Not every detail of the program has to be written in a law.
+Anchoring benefits in law creates accountability but schemes need to remain sufficiently flexible to adapt to changing circumstances.
 More detailed definition of amounts to be paid or procedures for eligibility determination may help ringfencing of a transfer program from political interference and manipulations.
 When the law is clear it reduces the risk of rules being interpreted and applied in an arbitrary manner.
 It is also important to combat an attitude to cash transfers as hand-outs and create a sense of entitlement that helps to overcome stigma among the beneficiaries (Yang and Walker 2021).
 However, specifying every detail of provision in a law may make the program rigid and not responsive to the changing conditions- e.g., to inflation or natural disasters.
 It is also problematic in highly decentralized contexts with significant variation across localities and the need to adapt a SA-CT program to local norms and nature of poverty.

 For example, laws that govern the social protection in Mongolia are well structured, but are fragmented across multiple acts.
 The Social Welfare Law regulates five cash transfer programs, four types of social welfare services, and one in-kind assistance program.
 Additional programs are outside the Social Welfare Law, including those governed by Family Law targeting mothers.
 Three other laws have a specific focus on the elderly and disabled populations, including the Law on Social Protection of the Elderly, the Law for the Rights of People with Disabilities, and the Law on Providing Benefits and Discounts to the Honored Elderly.
 These laws regulate three other social assistance cash transfer programs and three in-kind programs, which also include several benefits.
 Hence, 6 different laws governing Mongolia’s social assistance programs translate into 44 different kinds of benefits, 20 of which are cash transfers and the rest in-kind or services.
-The divergences across benefit levels are wide, and they are all stipulated in the law, which makes their changes difficult and requiring each time parliamentary approval.
 The multiplicity of benefits within the social assistance programs is a source of inefficiency, duplicating administrative procedures and additional costs to beneficiaries and implementing agencies (World Bank 2019).

 Framework laws and regulation remain important and relevant, but they need to focus on general principles and be clear and transparent to allow common understanding of the goals.
+Details regarding the implementation are more conveniently laid out in by-laws.
 In practice there is always a degree of discretion in implementing such programs and a judgement informed by expert views is needed to arrive at the assessment of this balance being sufficient for the protection of rights and dignity.